International Conference

 What makes a project more than just a publication generator?
 This session focuses on creating impactful proposals that go beyond academia.
 Participants will discuss how to build interdisciplinary teams, involve industry or public actors meaningfully, and align with EU funding priorities.
 The panel aims to provide concrete insights to design more strategic and useful collaborations.

-Moderator: Karin Kaar, Project Manager, Mining and Mineral Technology, TalTech, Estonia
+Moderator: Karin Kaar, Coordinator of the Circular Economy Core Lab, Project Manager, Mining and Mineral Technology, TalTech, Estonia

 _________________________